Please click on the video to listen to “Weakness” a spoken word by Moushumi Ann Mathews.

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 29 For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 30 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified.
 Romans 8:28-30

-sometimes overcoming is not coming out of, but going through the Valley of the Shadow of Death, fearing no evil, because He goes before and comes behind us
+Sometimes overcoming is not coming out of, but going through the Valley of the Shadow of Death.

 When your sickness will not heal or when your circumstances do not change.
 When you remain single or childless.
 Or when you cannot find a job.
 When you have struggled time and again with the same besetting sin.
 These too are His blessings.
 We overcome nothing in our own strength.
 And sometimes overcoming is not coming out of, but going through the Valley of the Shadow of Death.
 Fearing no evil, because He goes before and comes behind us (Psalm 23).